eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 Every account has the ability to have one single smart contract deployed to it, however, that smart contract can be updated and replaced at will.

-For more information about deploying smart contracts to your accounts, please see our **DUNE Guide**.
+For more information about deploying smart contracts to your accounts, please see our [DUNE Guide](../10_dune-guide/index.md).

 ## Creating an Account with DUNE